Philadelphia Foundation - Funder Overview

 While specific acceptance percentages are not publicly available, recent data shows:

-- Organizations receiving grants demonstrate strong alignment with foundation priorities
+- Organisations receiving grants demonstrate strong alignment with foundation priorities

 Reapplication Policy

 Unsuccessful applicants may reapply at the start of the next calendar year.
-However, organizations can only apply once per year per discretionary category.
-For example, if an organization applies for a leadership grant in the spring and is denied, they can apply again in the fall, but must do so in a different category (they could not apply for leadership grants again in the fall).
+However, organisations can only apply once per year per discretionary category.
+For example, if an organisation applies for a leadership grant in the spring and is denied, they can apply again in the fall, but must do so in a different category (they could not apply for leadership grants again in the fall).

 Application Success Factors